Sources of Hallucination by Large Language Models on Inference Tasks: Conclusion

 \section{Conclusion}

-Across several major LLM families and experimental settings, we demonstrate two important factors in the performance of LLMs on natural language inference tasks, which may also manifest in applied tasks as hallucination.
-Contrary to claims of LLM general reasoning capabilities, we show that much of this performance is achieved by (1) recall of relevant memorizations and (2) corpus-based heuristics like term frequency.
-Since these factors are reproduced in all families, we establish that they originate in model pretraining.
+Across several major LLM families and experimental settings, we demonstrate two important biases in the performance of LLMs on natural language inference tasks, which may also manifest in applied tasks as hallucination.
+Contrary to claims of LLM general reasoning capabilities, we show that much of this performance is achieved by (1) recall of relevant memorizations and (2) corpus-based biases like term frequency.
+Since these factors are reproduced in all models, we establish that they originate in LLM pre-training, and are not corrected during GPT-3.5 fine-tuning.

-We conclude that LLMs, though powerful, use unsatisfactory tools for the basic faculties of language understanding and inference.
-We propose preliminary approaches to help alleviate these problems, but also argue that LLMs must make more progress before they can be relied on to reason in ways analogous to human beings.
+We conclude that LLMs, though powerful, use unsatisfactory tools for the basic tasks of language understanding and inference.
+We propose several approaches to control for these biases in evaluation, and ultimately conclude that further attention on alleviating these biases are needed, before LLMs may be trusted to reason robustly about language.